Ersanio/snes-assembly-book/docs/programming/branches.md

 CMP $02 would try to compare address $7E0002 with the register A, instead of X. This will cause unexpected results.

 ## BMI and BPL
-There are branch opcodes which branch depending on if a value is signed or unsigned.
+These are branch opcodes which branch depending on if a value is signed or unsigned.
 |Opcode|Full name|Explanation|
 |-|-|-|
 |**BMI**|Branch if minus|Branches if the last operation resulted in a negative value|
 |**BPL**|Branch if plus|Branches if the last operation resulted in a positive value|

 BMI branches if the last operation is a minus/negative value.
 Minus values are the values $80-$FF.
-BPL branches if the last operation is not a minus value; it branches Branch when value $00-$7F
+BPL branches if the last operation is not a minus value; it branches when the value is $00-$7F.

 ## BCS and BCC
-There are branch opcodes which branch depending on if a value is greater than or less than.
+These are branch opcodes which branch depending on if a value is greater than or less than.
 |Opcode|Full name|Explanation|
 |-|-|-|
 |**BCS**|Branch if carry set|Basically branches if the loaded value is greater than or equal to the compared value|